 The concept of CURTAIN retains many manifold meanings and forms of engagement with the public.
 A curtain can be both a material and immaterial device shimmering between various stages and ways to gather around a collective performance.
 Rather than presenting a solitary project fixed to only one allocated timeframe and geography, we look to unfold this CURTAIN through an inter-connected series of commissions and collaborations that can propel us into new fields of inquiry.
 This long-term framework enables us to sustain emotions and conversations across different spaces, to disrupt our usual habits of consuming visual culture, and to build awareness and critical knowledge together.

 Between 2020 to 2023, CURTAIN will comprise a series of exhibitions, publications, a seminar and other discursive events, artist commissions, and as an ongoing partnership with institutions around the world.
 In parallel to these activities, Rockbund Art Museum is also proud to launch CURTAIN Online.
 Beginning in June 2020, CURTAIN Online will initiate the move beyond a physical boundary through a bi-monthly editorial platform.
 This online platform will also feature ongoing contributions from practitioners around the world to engage in research and responses to the themes initiated by CURTAIN in parallel to the physical outputs of the project.
-Taking the form of a digital journal, information related to the first issue End Time Super Topic will be currently available on our digital channels.
 Each issue will present a way to frame different conditions, realities, and methods for us to look at underlying concerns of CURTAIN in relation to the complex effects of the pandemic in this uncertain moment in time.

 Commissions will play a central part in the development of CURTAIN and as a method of support for the growing list of collaborators working on this ambitious project.
 Many artists and practitioners will be impacted by the disruptions during the pandemic, therefore Rockbund Art Museum will look to safe-guard and contribute forms of support.
 Looking to enable vital practices to continue playing a crucial role in the eco-system of culture and contemporary art, the commissions will provide the platform with the ability to bring into fruition ideas, new directions, and production of contributions through various media.
 This will enable new discussions and interactions with different practitioners to continue, as well as contributing to the long term growth and future in research and education, and to extend these connections into more publication activities to share with our audience and local community.